Nonclinical Statistics, Pfizer

 Max Kuhn, Director, Nonclinical Statistics, Pfizer

 Max Kuhn is a Director of Nonclinical Statistics at Pfizer Global R&D in Connecticut.
-He has been apply models in the pharmaceutical industries for over 15 years.
+He has been apply models in the medical diagnostic and pharmaceutical industries for over 15 years.

-He is a leading R developer and the author of several R packages including the CARET package that provides a simple and consistent interface to over 100 predictive models available in R.
+He is a leading R developer and the author of several R packages including the caret package that provides a simple and consistent interface to over 140 predictive models available in R.

 Mr. Kuhn has taught courses on modeling within Pfizer and externally, including a class for the India Ministry of Information Technology.